Personal Injury

 A traumatic hernia occurs when crash forces push internal organs through weakened areas of the abdominal wall.
 This type of injury often goes unnoticed in the initial stages due to its subtle symptoms.

-While the majority of motor vehicle accident injuries in Nebraska mirror national trends, these least common injuries highlight the unique dynamics of road safety in the state.
-Advances in vehicle technology and safety protocols have significantly reduced the frequency of severe injuries, but there’s always room for improvement.
+While the majority of motor vehicle accident injuries in Nebraska mirror national trends, these less common injuries highlight the unique dynamics of road safety in the state.
+While advances in vehicle technology and safety protocols have significantly reduced the frequency of severe injuries, there’s always room for improvement.
 By understanding the risks and taking proactive measures, drivers can continue to make Nebraska’s roads safer for everyone.

 Schedule a Free Consultation with Chandler | Conway